 If the procedure results in five or more liters of collect fluid, then a mesothelioma patient may receive serum albumin to restore lost fluids, prevent a drop in blood pressure, or reduce the risk of shock.
 Patients usually are released to go home within a few hours so long as their blood pressure is normal and there is no feeling of dizziness.

 The Risks Associated with Paracentesis Surgery

-The medical community has determined that paracentesis is a safe procedure.
+The medical community has determined that one of the mesothelioma surgeries like paracentesis is a safe procedure.
 However, there are some risks.
 There is a slight possibility that the needle could puncture a nearby organ, such as the bladder or bowel.
 If a very great amount of fluid is removed, then it may result in a drop in blood pressure or put unnecessary strain on the kidneys.
 The most dangerous risk is if mesothelioma cancer cells spread throughout the abdomen.

 GET YOUR FREE MESOTHELIOMA PACKAGE!

 Let us send you a free and complimentary mesothelioma informational packet.
 Inside you will find a collection of resources the provide the latest information on mesothelioma and treatments.
 What’s inside?